-4. Property, plant and equipment - continued
+Property, plant and equipment - continued

+Land and buildings

-Land and buildings for own use were revalued in December 2019 based on professional independent valuations.
-The book value of the property was adjusted to the revalued amount and the resultant surplus, net of consequential deferred tax impact was credited to the revaluation reserve (Note 26).
+Land and buildings for own use were revalued in December 2019 based on professional independent valuations, but valuations were deemed to have remained unchanged when compared to the valuations in the year ended 31 December 2020.

+Fair valuation adjustments from the net book value of land and buildings is adjusted to revaluation reserve, net of consequential deferred tax impact (Note 26).

 The company is required to disclose fair values by level of the fair value measurement hierarchy.
-The recurring property fair value measurement at 31 December 2019 uses significant unobservable inputs and is accordingly categorised within Level 3 of the fair valuation hierarchy.
+The recurring property fair value measurements at 31 December 2020 and at 31 December 2019 use significant unobservable inputs and is accordingly categorised within Level 3 of the fair valuation hierarchy.

-The revaluation increase amounting to €2,234,760 and reversal of accumulated depreciation amounting to €958,906 are accounted for through other comprehensive income.
-The revaluation decrease amounting to €216,546 was accounted for in the statement of comprehensive income - non-technical account and is presented as 'impairment of assets'.
-This amounted to €216,546.
-Had the cost model been used, the carrying amount as at 31st December 2019 would have been as follows:
+The revaluation increase in the year ended 31 December 2019 amounting to €2,234,760 and reversal of accumulated depreciation amounting to €958,906 were accounted for through other comprehensive income.
+The revaluation decrease amounting to €216,546 was accounted for in the statement of comprehensive income - non-technical account and was presented as 'impairment of assets'.
+There were neither revaluation increase / decrease nor impairment during the year ended 31 December 2020.
+Had the cost model been used, the carrying amount as at 31 December would have been as follows:

+2020 2019

+€ €

-Historical cost €4,365,602
+Historical cost 4,149,339 4,365,602

-Accumulated depreciation (1,683,217)
+Accumulated depreciation (1,715,273) (1,683,217)

-€2,682,385
+2,434,066 2,682,385